hackforla/VRMS/CONTRIBUTING.md

    - `touch vrms/backend/.env`
    - `touch vrms/client/.env`

-   Note 1: Note 1: In the above example you are trying to create an empty file called .env in each of the listed directories: backend and client.
+   Note 1: In the above example you are trying to create an empty file called .env in each of the listed directories: backend and client.
 You can use either touch <path-to-directory> .env or navigate to the directory and use touch .env

    Note 2: `touch` is a Unix/Linux or Mac command; It is not available in Windows.
 In Windows, use a text editor (e.g. Notepad) to create an empty file and save it in each of the locations as `.env` .
 (If you use Windows Explorer to create the file it will create a file called `.env.txt`, which will not work.)